Sapkota00Basanta/Todo-list-application/Readme.md

 # Todo List Application

 ### This repository consists of full working todo list application.
 Here, user can create, update, view and delet any todolist.
-They can search through the li cost and filter by completed and upcoming list.
+They can filter by completed, pending, today and upcoming.
 Mongodb is used as primary database to store the todo list items.

 ## Table of contents